+Zara Is the Latest Fast Fashion Retailer to Launch an Eco-Friendly Line.
+Zara’s owner Amancio Ortega is the second richest man in the world, according to Forbes, with a $67 billion dollar net worth.
 And someone who’s made such a killing off a fast fashion clothing brand certainly knows that his wealth doesn’t come without a cost to the environment.
 Next to oil, the fast fashion industry has been noted as the second most polluting industry in the world, and with this information, it’s up to leaders in the business to do something about it.
 Luckily, Zara is following the lead of other fast fashion retailers like H&M, launching the Join Life collection, an eco-friendly range of clothing crafted from materials like Tencel, recycled wool, and organic cotton.

 “The collection embraces a woman who looks into a more sustainable future,” Zara explained in a post to Instagram.
+Zara has rolled out environmentally friendly initiatives before.
 Fashion Revolution Day - Fair Trade Winds.
 The Label Doesn’t Tell the Whole Story Check out this innovative campaign from the Canadian Fair Trade Network called “The Label Doesn’t Tell the Whole Story.”
 The ad features articles of clothing with extra long tags that tell the whole story of how it was made.
 The tag on this yellow sweater, for instance, reads: Made in Cambodia by Behnly, nine years old.

 Ruth Stokes, author of The Armchair Activist’s Handbook, says if a campaign is able to raise awareness and reach people otherwise not engaged, then it has provided something of value.
 The challenge is translating that increased awareness into real-world practical actions, whether that means changing individual behaviors or the laws made by politicians.

 Two years later and the e-boutique is living proof that traditional, time-honored craft can be synonymous with luxury, and that sustainability needn’t come at the sacrifice of style.
 Farran’s working wardrobe is certainly a testament to that; her day-to-day look brings together statement-making baggy jeans, delicate jewelry, and minimalist heels—all ethically produced—with an unstudied, tomboyish sensibility.